LODSContent/MS-220T00-Troubleshoot-Microsoft-Exchange-Online/Instructions/Labs/LAB_01_Troubleshoot_Mailflow_Rules.md

 ### Task 3 - Review Transport Rules

+In previous tasks you identified that a mail flow was blocking these messages during transport.
+In this task you will review the configuration settings for this rule using the Exchange PowerShell Module.
+You will then modify potential configuration issues using the Exchange Admin Center (EAC).
+Both PowerShell and The (EAC) can be used to perform both tasks, however the goal is to expose you to both options as an administrator will use them routinely to perform day to day tasks.

 1. You should still be logged into **LON-CL1** from the prior task; if necessary, log back in as the **Administrator** with a password of **Pa55w.rd**.

 2. Once logged into **LON-CL1**, open an elevated instance of **Windows PowerShell**.
 Select the magnifying glass (Search) icon on the taskbar at the bottom of the screen and type **powershell** in the Search box that appears.
 In the list of search results, right-click on **Windows PowerShell** (do NOT select Windows PowerShell ISE) and select **Run as administrator** in the drop-down menu.